Caracas Distrito Federal, Venezuela Travel Guide

 Flight prices can fluctuate considerably based on demand, major holidays (like Christmas, Carnival, Easter), and the overall political and economic stability of Venezuela.
 Fares tend to show higher during peak travel seasons.
 Availability can also prove unpredictable, with airlines occasionally adjusting or suspending routes.
 Book your flights well in advance and monitor for any changes.
 Consider using Dollar Flight Club for deals.

-Do not accept rides from unofficial drivers or individuals approaching you offering transport inside or outside the terminal.
+Do not accept rides from unofficial taxi drivers or individuals approaching you offering transport inside or outside the terminal.

 Always bargain and verify the price in USD Before starting the journey with any taxi service.